ppy/osu-difficulty-calculator/README.md

 # Requirements

-- A desktop platform that can compile .NET 4.7.1.
+- A desktop platform that can compile .NET 6.0.
 We recommend using [Visual Studio Community Edition](https://www.visualstudio.com/) (Windows), [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/) (macOS) or [MonoDevelop](http://www.monodevelop.com/download/) (Linux), all of which are free.
 [Visual Studio Code](https://code.visualstudio.com/) may also be used but requires further setup steps which are not covered here.

 # Getting Started
-- Clone the repository including submodules (`git clone --recurse-submodules https://github.com/ppy/osu-server`)
+- Clone the repository (`git clone https://github.com/ppy/osu-server`)
 - Build in your IDE of choice (recommended IDEs automatically restore nuget packages; if you are using an alternative make sure to `nuget restore`)

 # Contributing